OneTongue/OneTongue/README.md

  <img alt="Denmar's Banner" src="assets/frieren.gif">
 </picture>

+---
+> Think lightly of yourself and deeply of the world.
+— Miyamoto Musashi
+---

 ## Hi, I'm Denmar!

 ### I'm currently a 2nd Year Computer Science student at the Polytechinic University of the Philippines<br/>